Walk and discover one of the most beautiful countries on Earth.

 • Transfers for guiding and cultural visits

 • The Peer Gynt Festival, celebrating Henrik Ibsen’s work.
-This festival in Gudnrandsalen, local to Venabu is one of Norway’s premier outdoor cultural events.
+This festival in Gudbrandsdalen, local to Venabu is one of Norway’s premier outdoor cultural events.
 We offer an accommodation, transfer and entry package to this superb spectacle.
-The Peer Gynt package can be added at the beginning or end of holidays starting 27th July 2019 and 10th August 2019.
+The Peer Gynt package can be added to the 2nd - 9th August 2020 holiday, please contact us for details.

 • Moose Safari In the evening light we explore the forest in the company of a local wildlife expert and tracker to encounter the moose, King of the Forest.
 We make this an optional tour as we will only run our moose safaris when there is a very good chance of seeing these magnificent animals.